jburman/ZeroG/README.md

 Key Capabilities

+  * Store, retrieve, and index thousands of objects per second.
-  * Build "Object Stores" on the fly that hold object metadata, object values, and indexes.
+  * Build "Object Stores" on the fly that hold object metadata, values, and indexes.
   * Store Objects in a high-speed Key/Value store.
   * Index the Objects with arbitrary index values by utilizing existing RDMS drivers.
   * Query indexed objects using a JSON-based constraint language.
-  * Utilize a JSON to SQL compiler.
   * SQL tables are generated on the fly to hold index values.
   * Index query caching optimizes usage of key/value store.
-  * Bulk insert and index thousands of objects efficiently.
+  * Bulk insert and index objects efficiently.
-  * Backup objects and index values into a single compressed file with a portable data format.
+  * Full backup/restore capability of object stores and index values. into a single compressed file with a portable data format.
-  * Restore objects and index values from a single file.
+  * Backup/restore data stored in compressed files with a portable data format (i.e. data can be backed up from one database engine and be restored into another.)

 ### ZeroG.Database.MySQL

-An implementation of the DatabaseService for MySQL.
+An implementation of the DatabaseService and Object Store Indexer for MySQL.

 ### ZeroG.Database.SQLite

-An implementation of the DatabaseService for SQLite.
+An implementation of the DatabaseService and Object Store Indexer for SQLite.

 ### ZeroG.Database.SQLServer

-An implementation of the DatabaseService for Microsoft SQL Server.
+An implementation of the DatabaseService and Object Store Indexer for Microsoft SQL Server.

 ### ZeroG.DataClient